oktadev/okta-azure-kubernetes-cosmosdb-example/README.md

 docker-compose up
 ```

 Give that a minute or two to finish running all the services.

+You can check out the registry at:  http://localhost:8761/

+You'll be directed to the Okta login form to sign in.

-Open the gateway service: http://localhost:8080/
+Once all the services are green, open the gateway service: http://localhost:8080/

 ## Links